kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 In this document:
 - $DOMAIN is used to represent the domainname like `example.com`
-- $IP is used to represent a IP address
+- $IP is used to represent an IP address

 ## TL;DR